 Us Vancouverites falsely believe our epic harbour-traversing suspension bridge can compete with San Francisco, but you’ve gotta see it anyway.

-Lions Gate Bridge was completed in 1937 and the original owners were the Guinness Family (yes, the stout!) of Ireland.
-The original toll was just 25 cents for car or horse/carriage.
+Lions Gate Bridge was completed in 1937, and the original owners were the Guinness Family (yes, the stout!) of Ireland.
+The original toll was just 25 cents for a car or horse/carriage.

 You’ll see it famously destroyed in the movie Final Destination 5.

-The 32 million year old sea stack is the only such one in the Vancouver area.
+The 32 million-year-old sea stack is the only one in Vancouver.

 This wild sand beach gives you the option to take a dip in the ocean or even in a heated outdoor pool (Second Beach Pool).

 There’s also a great picnic spot at Ceperley Meadow to have a quick snack, top up the fluids, or recharge your legs if you’re not used to all that cycling.

 In off-season, it’s still nice to park the bikes and go for a little walk.